HeikoPanter/MarioKartWorldOnlineTracker/README.md

 If you want to save your results, the process is simple:
 1. Start a new session via the side bar (either race or knockout)
 2. Select the engine class (100cc, 150cc, Mirror)
-3a.
-For race, select if you drove a three-lap track or a route 3b.
+3. For race, select if you drove a three-lap track or a route.
 For knockout, select the cup
 4. Select the achieved position (1st to 24th)
 5. Repeat from step 2 automatically